 The Hwasong-14 (U.S. designation KN-20) is a North Korean intercontinental ballistic missile (ICBM), first tested on July 4, 2017.
-It is the longest range ballistic missile North Korea has tested to date, and the first ICBM North Korea has flown.
-It has an estimated range in excess of 10,000 km, making it capable of reaching most of the continental United States.
+It is the first ICBM North Korea has flown.
+The missile has an estimated range in excess of 10,000 km, making it capable of reaching most of the continental United States.

 Hwasong-14 at a Glance